 Drum Castle Scotland

 It was a blustery, wet day when we drove along the impressive driveway leading to Drum Castle.
-The biting wind nipped at our cheeks, and black clouds darkened the skies.
+Black clouds darkened the skies.

 Signs for woodland walks and walled gardens beckoned, but we wasted no time in heading straight to the castle entrance, stepping inside its weathered, worn walls just as the heavens opened.